-The Major Collaborative Research Initiative on Global Suburbanisms: Governance, Land and Infrastructure in the 21st Century is holding an international workshop on Building and Re-Building the Urban Periphery in Istanbul, Turkey, December 10-12, 2015.
+The Major Collaborative Research Initiative on Global Suburbanisms: Governance, Land and Infrastructure in the 21st Century held an international workshop on Building and Re-Building the Urban Periphery in Istanbul, Turkey, December 10-12, 2015.

-The workshop specifically is designed to address the political economies of large scale housing projects in the peripheries of the world’s cities.
-The event/project is about the various ways in which peripheral urban housing projects are being built and re-vitalized.
+The workshop was designed to address the political economies of large scale housing projects in the peripheries of the world’s cities.
+It looked at various ways in which peripheral urban housing projects are being built and revitalized.

-The location of Istanbul where the workshop will take place was deliberately chosen.
+The location of Istanbul was deliberately chosen.
 The significance of the city’s development from providing housing through gecekondu-style squatting and regularization to massive state-led building of mostly peri-urban housing estates (through organizations such as TOKI) is widely recog

 nized as exemplary and subject to much inter-referencing in global debates on housing in post-suburbia.

 Istanbul is also a geographical bridge between West Asia, North Africa and Europe, both historically and currently.
 We therefore would consider Istanbul to be at several intersections of theory, history and geography.

 The workshop brought together leading Turkish and global researchers, activists, and members of the MCRI research team to discuss how inter-referenced forms of urbanism are used to a) build peripheral large scale housing estates and b) manage those estates over time, in times of revitalization, shrinkage, population change, environmental challenges and economic crisis.